 The applications for the Clinical Psychology PhD with Major Study Area in Geropsychology and Clinical Psychology PhD with Major Study Area in Trauma are the same.

 All application materials are due on the 1st of December for Fall admission.
-PhD applicant interview day is tentatively scheduled for Friday of the first full week in February.
+PhD applicant interview day is FRIDAY, FEBRUARY 1, 2019.

 Application requirements for the Clinical Psychology PhD with Major Study Area in Geropsychology and Clinical Psychology PhD with Major Study Area in Trauma are as follows: